davidtkramer/mock_api/README.md

 # MockApi

-MockApi simplifies building mock APIs with WebMock and Sinatra for tests and development.
+MockApi simplifies service mocking with WebMock and Sinatra, for both tests and development.

 ⚡ **Speed up development** - No waiting on upstream services to ship.
 Mock the service and develop in parallel.